allianz/ng-aquila/README.md

 ```

 ## Documentation :books:

+You can find the documentation here: https://aposin.github.io/ng-aquila

-The documentation is not deployed yet.
-You can start it locally with:
+You can also run the documentation locally with:
 ```
 npm ci
 npm start